-The Training and New Equipment expense differences can be largely ignored since training can be dropped to zero after all units are at 9.
-Otherwise, there is only a slight difference in salaries expenses.
+The training and new equipment expense differences can be largely ignored since training can be dropped to zero after all units are at nine.
+Otherwise, there is only a slight difference in salaries and expenses.
 For a 6% increase in output, I conclude that adding the additional Sales Unit is definitely worth it.

-These two factories are at full capacity and their manufacture and sales workers are all at level 9.
+These two factories are at full capacity, and their manufacturing and sales workers are all at level nine.
 Here are one month's sales numbers (last month's revenue divided by sales price).

-Needless to say there was a huge difference in sales.
-There was almost twice as many sales in the factory with six manufacture units.
-While it may seem obvious with hindsight that twice as many manufacture units would lead to twice as much output, you can't predict how many purchase and sales units will be necessary to fulfill demand until you test.
-So without a doubt, when building beds, use the layout with more manufacture units.
+Needless to say, there was a huge difference in sales.
+There were almost twice as many sales in the factory with six manufacturing units.
+While it may seem obvious with hindsight that twice as many manufacturing units would lead to twice as much output, you can't predict how many purchases and sales units will be necessary to fulfill demand until you test.
+So without a doubt, when building beds, use the layout with more manufacturing units.

 Here are some more results of different factories at full capacity.

-One of the manufacturing units on the left topped out at level 4 which tells me the third sales unit was necessary to sell more fruit snacks.
-These are large fruit snacks factories.
+One of the manufacturing units on the left topped out at level four which tells me the third sales unit was necessary to sell more fruit snacks.
+These are large fruit snack factories.

 For the number of cars sold per month, I averaged six random months.
 Both layouts produced the same amount.
 These are large car factories.

-There is not a clear winner here with medium leather farms but I would cheat towards the first layout.
+There is not a clear winner here with medium leather farms, but I would lean toward the first layout.

-Both medium leather bag factory layouts produced the same amount but the layout on the left was selling to 3 leather stores while the layout on the right was selling to 2 leather stores (same cities, location, population, etc.).
+Both medium leather bag factory layouts produced the same amount, but the layout on the left was selling to three leather stores while the layout on the right was selling to two leather stores (same cities, location, population, etc.).

 Comparing Different Retail Store Strategies

 Which retail strategy earns more revenue?
-Single-product grocery store or several multi-product convenience stores?
+Single-product grocery stores or several multi-product convenience stores?

 In both identical scenarios, I've set up several large fruit snack factories in four different cities.
-All fruit snacks are priced to achieve approx.100 Overall Rating scores.
-In the first scenario I set up only one supermarket per city with this layout.
+All fruit snacks are priced to achieve approximately 100 Overall Rating scores.
+In the first scenario, I set up only one supermarket per city with this layout.

-Now with the convenience stores.
-The only other difference is instead of building 8 fruit snack factories I've only built 6.
+With respect to the convenience stores, the only other difference is instead of building eight fruit snack factories, I've only built six.
 With this strategy, there wasn't enough demand for a second factory in Adelaide and Raleigh.
 Here are the layouts.

 As you can see, there is a huge difference in retail store strategies.
 We have produced over five times more revenue using the dedicated supermarkets than we have with the multi-product convenience stores.